 Why It’s Best To Integrate Your Restaurant Apps With 3rd Party APIs

-But does your app integrate with other third-party apps?
+But does your app feature API integration with other third-party apps?
 You could be missing out on a lot of opportunities if it doesn’t.

-Unless your app already has the kitchen sink, there’s a good chance you’re going to end up wanting to leverage other technology.
+Unless your web and/or mobile app already has the kitchen sink, there’s a good chance you’re going to end up wanting to leverage other technology.
 You may not feel the need right away, but later you will wish that you had built this capability into your app.

 So, here are several reasons why it’s best to integrate your restaurant app with third-party APIs.